Example: Install a specific skill from a collection

 - Project:

-.pochi/skills/(shared with your team) - Global:
+.pochi/skills/(shared with your team, Pochi-specific) - Project:

-~/.pochi/skills/(available across all projects)
+~/.pochi/skills/(available across all projects, Pochi-specific) - Global:

 Using Skills